-Corporate Direction 2014-15
+Corporate Direction 2016-17

-The Corporate Direction 2014-15 identifies our priorities as well as our strategic risks, underlying values and our mission.
+The Corporate Direction identifies our priorities for 2016-17, as well as our mission, key stakeholders and strategic risks.
 It is a key part of our corporate planning framework.

 From the Secretary

-Corporate Direction 2014-15 (PDF, 488 Kb)
+Corporate Direction 2016-17 (PDF, 257 Kb)

-Improve the well-being of Tasmanians by providing:
+To improve the well-being of Tasmanians by providing:

 Treasury is a values-based organisation and our decisions and behaviour are guided by the following values: